hjw8120/Multiple-Linear-Regression/hw-03-mlr.md

 ![](hw-03-mlr_files/figure-gfm/price-dist-1.png)<!-- -->

-The distribution of house prices is unimodal and strongly right skewed due to high outliers of houses that are extremely expensive.
+The distribution of house prices is unimodal and strongly right skewed due to high outliers of houses that are extremely expensive (up to around $6,0000,000).
+It is difficult to determine center and spread since the distribution is so strongly skewed and the wide range covers over 6,0000,0000.
 Thus, we visualize the distribution using the log transformed house prices.

 ``` r